Singapore mosque attacks plot: Planning and manifestos

 Following the 2020 Nice stabbing, the suspect began making detailed plans to attack two mosques on 15 March 2021, the second anniversary of the Christchurch mosque shootings.
 After initially considering the An-nur Mosque, the suspect selected the Yusof Ishak Mosque in Woodlands due to its proximity to the Assyafaah Mosque in Sembawang.
 According to the ISD, the suspect conducted online research and reconnaissance using Google Maps and Street View on both mosques to prepare for the attacks.
 Despite not having a driving license, he intended to obtain a car for driving between the two targets.

 Following Tarrant's example, the suspect bought a tactical vest from internet auction website Carousell in November 2020, which he intended to strap a mobile device for livestreaming his attacks.
 He also tried to purchase a gun via the messaging platform Telegram but abandoned it after suspecting a scam.
 The suspect also admitted that his plans to obtain firearms were thwarted by Singapore's strong gun control laws.
 The suspect also explored building a Triacetone Triperoxide bomb but abandoned it due to logistical and personal safety concerns.
 Finally, the suspect settled on a Smith & Wesson machete on Carousell but was not able to purchase it prior to his arrest.

 The suspect also prepared two documents which he intended to disseminate prior to his attacks.
-The first document was a message to the people of France in response to the 2020 Nice stabbing which advocated conflict against Muslims.
+The first document was a message to the people of France in response to the 2015 Paris attacks and the 2020 Nice stabbing which advocated conflict against Muslims.
 The second document was an uncompleted manifesto outlining his hatred for Islam and rejection of pacifism.
 The suspect expressed hope that his actions would challenge those who believed that Islamic extremism was right.
-He also praised Tarrant as a "saint" and described the Christchurch attacks as a "justifiable killing of Muslims."
+He also praised Tarrant (the perpetrator of the Christchurch attacks) as a "saint" and described the Christchurch attacks as a "justifiable killing of Muslims."